Self-reinforcing feedback and human behaviour

 • This vicious cycle is making life difficult for you.

-The method for generating and using the cyclic intervention is critical; the linked page describes the counselling session.
+The method for generating and using the cyclic intervention is critical: the page describing the example counselling session details this.

-I began using this sort of cyclic logic with my clients, and then one of my colleagues lent me “The Foundations of Family Therapy” by Lynn Hoffman.
+I began using this sort of cyclic logic with clients, and then one of my colleagues lent me “The Foundations of Family Therapy” by Lynn Hoffman.
 I realised that systems theory supported this sort of approach.

-Psychodynamic defences as vicious cycles
+(2) Psychodynamic defences as vicious cycles

 This diagram shows a psychodynamic defence as a vicious cycle linking (1) dread, (2) the defence against the dread, and (3) the damage resulting from the defence.